-What is an Overdraft Facility & How Does it Work?
+What is an Overdraft Facility and How Does it Work?

 Running a business often involves unexpected expenses or urgent payments, and sometimes the funds available in your account may not be enough to cover these costs.
 This situation can lead to problems like bounced cheques and additional charges.
 To avoid such issues, many businesses use a banking option known as an Overdraft Facility.